semiosBIO/modus-integration/ERRORS.md

    Agworld sample ID.
 2. Check with the relevant Agworld user to confirm what the correct sample IDs are for the collection job in question.

+## Sample Not Found (Blank)

+Error text:
+> Error importing sample with ‘sample unique id’ of ‘[BLANK]’ (the
+> <FMISSampleID></FMISSampleID> tags are either missing, or, if present, don’t
+> contain an ID) - Sample could not be found

+This error occurs when the results contain a record which is missing the
+<FMISSampleID> tag or where that tag is empty (has no contents).

+This error can be resolved by including the FMISSampleID tag in the results XML with a valid Sample ID.

 ## XML contains no results